cesarsiguencia/portfolio-generator/README.md

 Inquirer Questions:
 1: What is your name?
 2: Github username
+3: Confirm add About section?
-3: About section
+4: About section if confirmed 'y'
-4: Project name
+5: Project name
-5: Project Description
+6: Project Description
-6: Project technologies
+7: Project technologies
-7: Project Github link
+8: Project Github link
-8: Feature or do not feature project on portfolio?
+9: Feature or do not feature project on portfolio?
-9: Add another project confirm?
+10: Add another project confirm?

 ### Installation